🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Layout Suggestions

-Built-in benches maximize usability while maintaining a polished, integrated look.
+Built-in benches maximize usability while keeping a polished, integrated look.

 7. Hidden Pool-Like Perimeter Lighting